silaspe/maths/docs/geomatric_algebra.md

 $$ \vec{u} \text{ complexify} (\vec{v}) = \text{vectorize} (\text{complexify} (\vec{u}) \text{ complexify} (v)) $$

+$$ \vec{v} z = \text{vectorize} (\text{complexify} (\vec{v}) z) $$

 Wait a minute!
 (Which was the catch phrase of sugey (pronounced soo-gey) in the quick introduction that I mentioned earlier.)
 If multiplying a vector by a complex number acts like comlex number multiplication (rotating and scaling) (exempt it returns a vector, not a complex number), and a vector times a vector is a complex number, that what rotation is that?
-(Well, it scales by the magnitude and rotates by the angle counterclockwise from the positave $x$ axis.)
+(Well, the rotation and scaling of a complex number scales by the magnitude and rotates by the angle counterclockwise from the positave $x$ axis.)

 $$ \text{By the way, } \vec{v} \vec{u} = ccong(\vec{u} \vec{v}) $$